 The car was dirty btw.
 When we were flipping the car seat the next day, so that a child wouldn't die when its spine was internally decapitated because baby's spines aren't fully developed when they're months old, there was all kinds of disgusting crap between the seats and around the seat-belt area.

 Finally, we just emailed the Fox Rent-A-Car live chat to get a mailing address for their corporate offices.
 Corresponding with ** was more frustrating than it should have been and at one point she actually typed to me, "No, I never said that.
 You said..." when all the text was clearly visible as we were in an online chat.
 She told me there was no address and that I could call the office directly (even after I explained that I would like to have the office who oversees the Las Vegas office).
 She gave me an email address.

 When you're getting a quote online it will not be correct as all the options are not available online.
 The staff (apparently all of them) are completely awful and unhelpful.
 The manager should not be a manager - he acted like a defensive child.
 Do not rent from this company.
 It is NOT worth the hassle.

 ONTARIO, CALIFORNIA -- Rented a 2 day car in Ontario, CA for $69, was told the office was open 4:30 AM for their shuttle, but no one was in the office 4:40.
 The yardman drove me to the airport which nice of him.
 Fox then charged by Visa $180 ($119 more than the contact) claiming they had to fill the gas tank which was filled 15 minutes prior to the drop off.
 This was a compact van and could not hold that much gas.

-Called, sent the email scan of the gas receipt showing the time of filling the tank at 4:28 AM and have had no response so had to use the Visa dispute process.
-I'm guessing someone knowing that no one was in the office filled their own car with gas.
+TAMPA, FLORIDA -- First: I rented a Luxury 4 door car like a Chrysler 300.
+They agreed upon fee would be $229 plus tax for a week's rental.
 Upon arrival at the Tampa, FL Fox location, I was told "We don't have any luxury car available!"
 I expressed my surprise and dissatisfaction.
 "You'll just have to rent the Kia SUV," I was told.
-"For another $20/day!".
+"For another $20/day!"
 I told the agent that Fox should not charge me any more, since this is what was agreed upon in my rental.
 "The boss will never allow that," I was told.

 Somehow, my three bags were stuffed into the small luggage space in the back, and a fourth bag placed into the back seat.
 The leg room for me, the driver, was marginal.
 I should have refused this car.
 But after the hour delay, and my desire to get on with our trip, I accepted this Kia SOUL "SUV".